jede/longitude/README.md

 real pixels.
 This makes debugging and adjusting much easier and ensures pixel perfectness when the largest breakpoint is used.

+### is-fluid()

+Return true or false depending on if the current breakpoint is the extra breakpoint mentioned above.

 Compatibility mode (dealing with Internet Explorer)
 ---------------------------------------------------